EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Advanced features

 \paragraph{A different perspective.}

 The actual implementation of this method in \sys takes a different perspective.
 Instead of inserting additional microbatches into the original schedule, we keep the number of microbatches per training iteration unchanged, and do the following: (1)~we replace the full forward/backward computation of a few microbatches with partial forward/backward computation, which can be placed in the bubble between the warm-up and steady phases; (2)~we truncate the backward computation of the last few microbatches.
-These two steps correspond exactly to Parts 1 and 2 introduced earlier, and the visualization in Figure~\ref{fig:pipeline_fill_bubbles} remains valid.
+These two steps correspond exactly to Parts 1 and 2 introduced earlier, and the visualization in Figure~\ref{fig:pipeline_fill_bubbles}(b) remains valid.
 Such an implementation reduces the training time per iteration, at the cost of lower data utilization.

-\subsection{Analysis}
+\subsubsection{Analysis}

 We argue that such partial forward/backward computation offers useful gradient information for training, under the assumption that there is no tied model parameter across pipeline stages.
-For a theoretical justification, let us take the perspective of stochastic optimization, and assume that each microbatch is sampled independently from some data distribution. \begin{claim}[Informal] Under the above assumptions, the accumulated gradient of one training iteration, with extra updates from additional microbatches inserted into Part 2, remains (after some appropriate entrywise scaling) an \emph{unbiased} estimate, but with \emph{reduced variance}, of the gradient for the targeted population risk.
-A similar claim holds true for Part 1 as well, except for certain extreme (and unlikely) situations where gradients of different early/final losses have strong negative correlation. \end{claim}
+For a theoretical justification, let us take the perspective of stochastic optimization, and assume that each microbatch is sampled independently from some data distribution.

+\begin{claim}[Informal] Under the above assumptions, the accumulated gradient of one training iteration, with extra updates from additional microbatches inserted into Part 2, remains (after some appropriate entrywise scaling) an \emph{unbiased} estimate, but with \emph{reduced variance}, of the gradient for the targeted population risk.
+A similar claim holds true for Part 1 as well, except for certain extreme (and unlikely) situations where gradients of different early/final losses have a strong negative correlation. \end{claim}

 In the remaining of this section, we provide an informal proof for this claim, in a concrete example with four pipeline stages and one additional microbatch inserted into either Part 1 or Part 2; a visualization can be found in Figure~\ref{fig:pipeline_partial_forward_backward}.
 Recall that the training objective is defined as $\loss = \sum_{i \in [4]} \loss_i$, where each $\loss_i$ is a weighted sum of all losses on Stage $i$.
 We denote the model parameters as $\btheta = [\btheta_1, \btheta_2, \btheta_3, \btheta_4]$, with correspondence to how the model is partitioned into four pipeline stages.
 One key observation that will be useful is that $\partial \loss_i / \partial \btheta_j = \bm{0}$ for any $1 \le i < j \le 4$, due to the sequential nature of the model.